Fiji plugins for batch-processing

 The first parameters of the plugins is the path to a directory of IM images.

 This directory should contain the list of images as separate files, following the original filename convention for IM images.
-For instance:

 The plugins support classical well plate formats (6, 12, 24, 48, 96, 384) which can be set in ACQUIFER > Settings > Set plate layout.